-The Zoo’s Rodrigues fruit bats live in a colony of six animals – one male and five females.
-Because the bats are all very similar in appearance, each wears a colored band attached to a part of the wing called the “thumb”.
+The Zoo’s Rodrigues fruit bats live in a colony of 38 animals— sixteen males, thirteen females, and nine unsexed juveniles.
+Because the bats are all very similar in appearance, each adult wears a colored band attached to a part of the wing called the “thumb.”
 This color-coding allows keepers to tell individuals apart.

 Rare Animal Conservation Center

 In captivity, the average lifespan of this bat seems to be about 20 years.
 Their lifespan in the wild is currently unknown.